oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 <{{examples/01/combined_issuance.txt}}

-## Verification and Processing {#vc-sd-jwt-verification-and-processing}
+# Verification and Processing {#vc-sd-jwt-verification-and-processing}

-The recipient of the SD-JWT VC MUST process and verify an SD-JWT VC as
+The recipient of the JWT VC MUST process and verify a JWT VC as
 follows:

  1. REQUIRED.
-Process and verify the SD-JWT as defined in Section 6. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
-For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the SD-JWT VC issuer.
-A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
+To process and verify the JWT VC, follow the stepd defined in Section 7.2 of [@!RFC7519].
+To process and verify the SD-JWT VC, follow the steps defined in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+For the verification, the `iss` claim in the payload MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the JWT VC or SD-JWT VC Issuer.
+A Verifier MAY use alternative methods to obtain the public key to verify the signatureof the JWT VC or SD-JWT VC.
  1. OPTIONAL.
-If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
-It depends on the Verifier policy to reject or accept a presentation of a SD-JWT VC based on the status of the Verifiable Credential.
+If `status` is present in the verified payload, the status SHOULD be checked.
+It depends on the Verifier policy to reject or accept a presentation based on the status of the Verifiable Credential.

 Any claims used that are not understood MUST be ignored.